See Martha Stewart Dressed Up in Her Favorite Halloween Costumes

 "Hit your stride this Halloween with a host of great ideas from the October issue of Living!"
 Stewart recently posted on Instagram along with a preview of one of her outfits.

-Photos in the magazine include throwback pics of Stewart's costumes over the years as well as a new costume this year that was inspired by inspired by Roy Lichtenstein's artwork.
+Photos in the magazine include throwback pics of Stewart's costumes over the years as well as a new costume this year that was inspired by Roy Lichtenstein's artwork.